Nurmalee/formplus-react-frontend-task/README.md

 - Blank spaces are inclusive as characters.
 - Absence or no matches found error is being handled.

+### `Themes: DARK AND LIGHT`

+Light themes is the default.
+Dark theme is also implemeted.

 ### `Other Extra Functionalities`
 - A spinning loading icon is provided to indicate loading state during data fetch
 - Error during data fetching is handled and indicated with an error icon on failed loading